Hipparchus-Math/hipparchus/src/site/markdown/userguide/random.md

 (Well Equidistributed Long-period Linear) from Fran&#231;ois Panneton, Pierre L&#39;Ecuyer and Makoto Matsumoto.

-Sections 2.2-2.6 below show how to use the commons math API to generate different kinds of random data.
+Sections 2.2-2.6 below show how to use the Hipparchus API to generate different kinds of random data.
 The examples all use the default JDK-supplied PRNG.
 PRNG pluggability is covered in 2.7.
 The only modification required to the examples to use alternative PRNGs is to